fessionalpro/wings-doc/src/8-radiant/8a-tinytask.md

 * default value of the task
 * value from the annotation

-The above merged config becomes the taks properties and will be compared with the current value in the database.
+The above merged config becomes the tasks properties and will be compared with the current value in the database.
 The larger version takes precedence, and if equal, the database (win_task_define table) takes precedence.